Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Current policy and privacy statements

-A tabular comparison of policy and privacy statements from various DNS Privacy service operators based loosely on the proposed DROP structure can be found at [@policy-comparison].
+A tabular comparison of policy and privacy statements from various DNS Privacy service operators based loosely on the proposed RPS structure can be found at [@policy-comparison].
 The analysis is based on the data available in December 2019.